samjones00/docs/docs/_documentation/grpc.md

  - No built-in Types that can accommodate .NET's `Decimal`, `Guid` Types
  - Built-in `Timestamp` loses precision when when serializing .NET's `DateTime` or `DateTimeOffset` Types

-The [protobuf-net](https://github.com/protobuf-net/protobuf-net) library developed by [@mgravell](https://github.com/mgravell) that ServiceStack's gRPC support uses in its Server implementation (and `GrpcServiceClient`) does its best to transparently work around above limitations, e.g:
+The [protobuf-net](https://github.com/protobuf-net/protobuf-net) library used in both Server and `GrpcServiceClient` implementations does its best to transparently work around above limitations, e.g:

  - Creates multiple messages using reified generic type names for each concrete Generic Type used
  - Allows defining layout of base Types to embed ("has a") relation of known sub types